Rafaykhan12/Gesture_Mouse_Control_Using_MediaPipe/README.md

 ## Use Case:
 This project could be useful in situations where touch-based interaction is not practical, for example:

-### Accessibility:
-People with physical disabilities who have difficulty using traditional input devices like a mouse or keyboard can benefit from this.
 ### Touch-Free Environments:
 In healthcare or industrial environments, touchless control can reduce the risk of contamination.
 ### Public Presentations:
 This system can be used for public presentations where a touchless way to control a computer is needed.
+### In public presentations:
+This system provides a touchless way to control a computer.
+For example, while explaining software like SolidWorks, where mouse use is crucial, you can demonstrate features without needing to physically use a mouse.
+This enables you to interact seamlessly with your screen while maintaining audience engagement.
 ### Interactive Art Installations:
 Artists and developers could use this technology to create interactive art displays that react to user gestures.
+### Accessibility:
+People with physical disabilities who have difficulty using traditional input devices like a mouse or keyboard can benefit from this.

 ## How the Project Works:
 ### Real-Time Hand Tracking: